-Annex C: Methodology for calculating the count of and participation rate of 18-19 year olds in Scotland
+Annex B: Methodology for calculating the count of and participation rate of 18-19-year-olds in Scotland

-- 1. The Scottish population of young adults (particularly of 18 and 19 year olds) is inflated due to the influx of non-Scottish domiciled students undertaking college and university education in Scotland.
-Therefore, in order to calculate a more representative participation rate of the proportion of 18 and 19 year-olds undertaking college courses who would be residing in Scotland regardless of their education path, population values for younger people have to be aged forward.
-This is demonstrated in the table below. - 4.
-To calculate the population of 18 and 19 year-olds in Scotland in 2021-22, the population of 16 and 17 year-olds in 2019-20 has been aged forward by two years so that they are calculated as 17 and 18 year olds in 2020-21 and 18 and 19 year-olds in 2021-22.
-This ageing forward method is applied to 17, 18 and 19 year-olds so that they are based on previous 16 year-old populations aged forward appropriately.
-For example, the number of 18 year-olds in 2019-20 is the number of 16 year-olds in 2017-18 aged forward two years.
-The population of 16 year-olds is taken from National Record of Scotland's actual count of 16 year-olds in that year.
+14. The Scottish population of young adults (particularly of 18- and 19-year-olds) is inflated due to the influx of non-Scottish domiciled students undertaking college and university education in Scotland.
+Therefore, in order to calculate a more representative participation rate of the proportion of 18- and 19-year-olds undertaking college courses who would be residing in Scotland regardless of their education path, population values for younger people have to be aged forward.
+This is demonstrated in the table below.